googlefonts/gf-docs/BugFixing.md

 Many older projects are not on Github yet.
 The [old Google Fonts repository](https://bitbucket.org/lassefister/old-googlefontdirectory) may contain sources for these missing families.
 If this is the case, the person commiting the fix should create a new repo for the family in the [googlefonts](https://github.com/googlefonts) group.

-If the family is not hosted on Github or in the old Google Fonts repository.
-It is advisable to contact the author to ask for sources.
-The last resort is to rebuild the sources from the binaries hosted on fonts.google.com.
+If the family is not hosted on Github or in the old Google Fonts repository, it is advisable to contact the author to ask for sources.
+The last resort is to rebuild the sources from the binaries hosted on [fonts.google.com](https://fonts.google.com).
 This has many risks and is not advisable.

 ## 3. Post processing and hotfixes must be repeatable